christopher-ramirez/secretary/README.md

 Secretary will handle multiline variable values replacing the line breaks with a `<text:line-break/>` tag.

+### Inserting Images

+Images are currently only supported using a relative width of 80% to the enclosing frame.
+They can be considered in test-mode.
+Rendering them might change in future revisions.
+To test image rendering, note down the path of the absolute or relative path of the image.
+In this example, we consider it as foo.image.
+To insert it into the document, create (for example) a table-cell with a fixed width and then put an input-field with the content: {{ foo.image|image }}.
+It is then inserted into the table-cell.

 ### Control Flow

 Most of the time secretary will handle the internal composing of XML when you insert control flow tags (`{% for foo in foos %}`, `{% if bar %}`, etc and its enclosing tags.
 This is done by finding the present or absence of other secretary tags within the internal XML tree.